Modeling and Analysis of Atmospheric Composition (maac)

 I am using the same ensemble-based chemical data assimilation system (NCAR CAM-Chem/DART and WRF-Chem/DART ) for studies associated with the design of current and future observing systems of the chemical states of the atmosphere.
 This is related to the project by Dr. David Edwards of NCAR Atmospheric Composition REmote Sensing and Prediction (ACRESP).
-We are currently working on an OSSE for CO in support of the NASA GEOCAPE mission.
+I worked with Dr. Edwards and colleagues on an OSSE for CO in support of the NASA GEOCAPE mission.

 Schematic of the OSSE Framework (from Dr. David Edwards/NCAR)

 - Edwards, D.P., H.M.
 Worden, D. Neil, G. Francis, T. Valle, and A.F.
 Arellano Jr. (2018), The CHRONOS mission: Capability for sub-hourly synoptic observations of carbon monoxide and methane to quantify emissions and transport of air pollution, Atmos.
 Meas.
 Tech., 11, 1061-1085, electronic journal.